TWO WEEK NATIONAL PARK ROAD TRIP ITINERARY AND TOP TIPS

 • Pop inside Carver’s Restaurant and grab an ice cream cone - it’s Thomas Jefferson’s recipe and so yummy!

 • You can walk along the trail if you have time.
 We sat in the amphitheater and waited for the show to begin.
-It was pretty cool, they showed a little video and played patriotic music.
+It was pretty cool; they showed a little video and played patriotic music.
 Beware of the bugs if you’re visiting at dusk like we did.

-If you have more time, add:
+If you have more time, make sure to visit:

 • Badlands National Park